blackflux/robo-config/CONFDOCS.md

 <!---0--><details>
 <!---0--><summary>Details</summary>

-Very useful for managing e.g. `.gitignore`.
+Useful for managing e.g. `.gitignore` when the original content should be kept.

 <!---0--></details>